-The state is requesting an extension of the Designated State Health Programs (DSHP) authority in order to continue operation of the Dental Transformation Initiative for an additional 12 months.
+The state is requesting an extension of the Designated State Health Programs (DSHP) authority in order to continue operation of domains 1, 2, and 3 of the Dental Transformation Initiative for an additional 12 months.

 Budget Neutrality Calculation

 The current budget neutrality reporting requirements and eligibility groups for reporting are defined in STC 182 and rules around budget neutrality reporting, including categories that are not subject to the budget neutrality cap are contained within STCs 183-193.
 The budget neutrality calculation is defined in STCs 194-203 and Attachment K.